CarolineVarsaga/jobbkartan/README.md

 ## About this project

-JobbKartan is a web application designed to make job searching more interactive and visually engaging.
-By displaying job listings on a map, users can easily explore employment opportunities across Sweden based on location.
+Jobbkartan is a web application designed to make job searching more interactive and visually engaging.
+By displaying job listings on a map, users can easily explore employment opportunities across Sweden baSsed on location.
 The platform allows for keyword searches, providing relevant job postings that can be viewed in detail with a simple click.
-With a focus on a responsive and user-friendly interface, JobbKartan makes finding your next job easier and more intuitive.
+With a focus on a responsive and user-friendly interface, Jobbkartan makes finding your next job easier and more intuitive.

 ## Tech stack